alexo310/JDNDownloader/README.md

 **Note:** You'll need to know how json files work to understand this.

-### Credits
+## Credits
-- Kubabisi - Implement linux & mac cmd into the script
+- Kubabisi - Implement linux & mac terminal command into the script
-- ibratabian17 - Implement new server into the script
+- ibratabian17 - Implement songdb functionality into the script